Secure CheckoutPersonal information is secured with SSL technology.

 The understanding of hydrocodes requires knowledge of numerical methods in the code as well as a keen understanding of the physics of the problem being addressed.
 This can take many years to learn via codes.
 There are currently a number of titles addressing the physics of high pressure and high rate material but nothing introducing the novice to the fundamentals of this highly technical and complicated study.
-This title bridges the gap, bringing together the large body of literature, scattered through diverse journals, government and corporate reports and conference proceedings.
+Introduction to Hydrocodes bridges the gap, bringing together the large body of literature, scattered through diverse journals, government and corporate reports and conference proceedings.
 As valuable as the text are the cited references and the combination will take years off the preparation time of future code users.

 Professionals who are new comers to the field of computations of high rate events and those who must interact with them and use computational results in their work.